Madhuri221998/assignment2-nagulapally/README.md

 # Pithy Quotes

 `Live as if you were to die tomorrow.
-Learn as if you were to live forever`
+Learn as if you were to live forever...`

- *Mahatma Gandhi*
+ *- Mahatma Gandhi*

-“A person who never made a mistake never tried anything new.”
+`A person who never made a mistake never tried anything new...`

-– Albert Einstein
+*– Albert Einstein*